neXenio/SBLEC-Demo/README.md

 `DemoLayout` is a custom view extending `RelativeLayout` and implementing the `DemoView` interface.
 It's in charge of visualizing the data from a `DemoPayloadWrapper` and showing error messages.

 The `app` and `wear` module just contain one actvity each, inflating a layout that contains a `DemoLayout` view.

+Please read the [wiki](https://github.com/neXenio/SBLEC-Demo/wiki) to learn more about the SBLEC library.